• Skip to main content

 With only a second seperating Nemo, MCA, Under Suzuki and Top Fuel – we should be in for some close racing on Saturday.
 Will Nemo be able to snatch victory back from Tilton?
 Who will reign supreme in the battle of the rear wheel drive cars?

-Written by Samantha Stevens · Categorized: International, News Archive · Tagged: WTAC
+Written by Ian Hansen · Categorized: International, News Archive · Tagged: WTAC

 Footer